Police: 3 killed, 7 injured over six hours in St. Louis

 ST. LOUIS (AP) -

-Three people were killed injured in separate shootings over six hours overnight in St. Louis, police said.
+Three people were killed and seven others were injured in separate shootings over six hours overnight in St. Louis, police said.

-From 11 p.m.
-Saturday to about 5 a.m.
-Sunday, a total of three people were killed and seven others were injured, the St. Louis Post-Dispatch reported.

-The first was slightly after 11 p.m.
-Saturday when police found an unidentified male victim dead in a St. Louis neighborhood.
-Police called it a homicide Sunday.
+Shortly after 11 p.m.
+Saturday police found an unidentified male dead in a St. Louis neighborhood, the St. Louis Post-Dispatch reported.
+Police on Sunday called it a homicide.

-Shortly after midnight, residents reported shots had been fired, and one gunshot victim later went to a hospital.
+Elsewhere, shortly after midnight residents reported shots had been fired, and one gunshot victim later went to a hospital.
 Officers said that may have been domestic assault.

 At 1:30 a.m.
-Sunday a male victim was found injured in a shooting at another neighborhood.
+Sunday a male victim was found injured in a shooting in another neighborhood.

-Two men who arrived at a hospital said they were shot downtown about 2 a.m.
+Later, two men who arrived at a hospital said they were shot downtown about 2 a.m.
 Sunday.
-One had been shot in the leg; the other in the back.
+One had been shot in the leg, the other in the back.

 At 2:10 a.m.
-Sunday there was another shooting that injured three men.

-About 4:45 a.m., Sunday a male victim was found dead.
-Police said that they don’t know the victim’s identity, and said that he had been shot several times.
+Sunday three other men were injured in shootings.
+About 4:45 a.m. a male was found dead.
+Police said that they don’t know his identity and that he had been shot several times.

 About 5:15 a.m.
-Sunday, an unidentified male victim was found shot in the stomach.
+Sunday, another unidentified male was found shot in the stomach.
 He died at a local hospital.

-Police released few details about the shootings Sunday.
+Police on Sunday released few details about the shootings.

 Sign up for Daily Newsletters